Loadeksdi/car-rental/README.md

 ```
 docker-compose build && docker-compose up
 ```
-It will deploy the 5 services on your localhost from ports 3000 to 3004 and you can then play with the API using Postman by importing the configuartion file **car-rental.postman_collection.json** located at the root of the project.
+It will deploy the 5 services on your localhost from ports 3000 to 3004 and you can then play with the API using Postman by importing the configuration file **car-rental.postman_collection.json** located at the root of the project.

 ## Features that could be implemented
 - Use a message broker to decouple the services even more (Kafka, RabbitMQ, etc.)
 - Use a load balancer and pods to scale the services when needed (Kubernetes, Docker Swarm, etc.)
-- Use a real in-memory database for cart service (Redis, etc.)
+- Use a real in-memory database for cart service (Redis, Memcached etc.)
 - Use a monitoring tool (Prometheus, Grafana, etc.) and a logging tool (ELK, etc.)